Vascular Physiology Laboratory

 Exercise Training in CKD

 The lab is currently investigating the effect of exercise training on vascular function in patients with CKD.
 We are also interested in understanding the mechanisms of exercise intolerance in CKD.

 The lab continues to study the mechanisms of impaired vascular function in CKD.
 We are also currently performing intervention studies to determine the effect of several with nutraceuticals on vascular function and exercise/physical performance in CKD.

 Vascular Effects of Dietary Salt in Humans with Salt-Resistant BP

 In collaboration with Dr. Bill Farquhar and his Cardiovascular Research Lab, we are exploring the effects of dietary salt on vascular function.
 Our hypothesis is that excess dietary salt adversely affects vascular function, independent of blood pressure.

-- DuPont JJ, Greaney JL, Wenner MM, Lennon-Edwards SL, Sanders PW, Farquhar WB, and Edwards DG.
-Dietary sodium loading impairs endothelial-dependent dilation independent of changes in blood pressure in humans.
-J Hypertens (In review, June 2012).
+- Dupont JJ, Greaney JL, Wenner MM, Lennon-Edwards SL, Sanders PW, Farquhar WB, Edwards DG.
+High dietary sodium intake impairs endothelial-dependent dilation in healthy salt-resistant humans.
+J Hypertension 2013; 31:530-536.